CAFOs

 CAFO is the polite term for an industrial meat production facility.

 The U.S. Environmental Protection Agency (EPA) defines animal feeding operations (AFOs) as agricultural enterprises where animals are kept and raised in confined situations.
 There are approximately 450,000 AFOs in the United States.
-When AFOs reach a certain size, about 1,000 cows or 2,500 hogs, they are classified as concentrated animal feeding operations (CAFOs).
+When AFOs reach a certain size, about 1,000 cows or 2,500 hogs, they are classified as concentrated animal feeding operations (CAFOs) of which there are about 21,000 in the US.
 CAFOs congregate animals, feed, manure and urine, dead animals, and production operations on a small land area.
 Feed is brought to the animals instead of allowing them to to graze in pastures, fields, or on rangeland.

 Industrial agriculture is a significant source of greenhouse gases, so the Chapter recognizes the need for people to pursue a healthier diet containing less processed food and meat.
 We support efforts to connect urban food consumers with family farmers who produce organically grown crops and humanely raised, free-range animal products.

-We are now in year 5 of our fight against KDHE and the industrial hog farmers who have evaded regulations designed to protect nearby residents.
-We have spent thousands of dollars in litigation costs and thousands of volunteer hours challenging departmental failures.
-We have persisted in this struggle through administrative proceedings, followed by a lawsuit.
-After our district court victory was reversed by the Court of Appeals on technical grounds, we filed a petition for review with the Kansas Supreme Court which is now pending.
-We will not give up.
+We are now in year 8 of our fight against KDHE for conspiring with some hog CAFO producers to evade the statute designed to protect nearby streams and residents.
+With the support of thousands of volunteer hours, we have spent thousands of dollars in litigation costs challenging KDHE's enforcement failures.
+We have persisted in this struggle through administrative proceedings, followed by lawsuits.
+Our December 2019 district court victory was reversed by the Court of Appeals on technical grounds.
+That ruling was overturned by the Kansas Supreme Court in June of 2023, finding that the case was moot because the original permits had been modified.
+The opinion left open the possibility of future litigation and we have filed another case that is ongoing.

 Sierra Club Policy on Food and Agriculture